splunk/public-o11y-docs/CONTRIBUTING.md

 - Make sure that Sphinx is not sending warnings to the terminal.
 Solve all build errors and warnings before opening a pull request.
 - Check that the documentation shows as intended.

-## Create a pull request
+### Create a pull request

 To get your edits reviewed, open a pull request with the following features:

-- Source branch must be your newly created branch.
+- Source branch must be a branch from your own fork of `splunk/public-o11y-docs`.
-- Target branch must be `main`.
+- Target branch must be `main` in `splunk/public-o11y-docs`.
 - Add relevant labels.
 - Add a description for your changes.